-14) My institution does not award degrees.
+13) My institution does not award degrees.
 Do we still need to complete the Finance component?

 Yes.
 However, the finance survey forms for non degree-granting institutions requires less information to be provided than for degree-granting institutions.
-A more detailed description can be found at http://nces.ed.gov/ipeds/submit_data/changes0910.asp

-15) My institution offered an early retirement program last year to faculty and staff as a long-term plan to reduce costs.
+14) My institution offered an early retirement program last year to faculty and staff as a long-term plan to reduce costs.
 An expense of \$5 million dollars was incurred.
 How should this be reported in IPEDS finance reporting?